Happy elderly couple with pets and birds in a sunny garden

 • Often calmer behavior

-• A better match for quieter homes
+• A better fit for quieter homes

-For example, a retired teacher might adopt a seven-year-old cat from a shelter.
-The cat may already be accustomed to indoor life and content with long naps and light play.
-That kind of match often works better than raising a kitten with endless energy.
+For example, a retiree in a quiet home might adopt a seven-year-old cat from a shelter.
+That cat may already be house-trained, indoor-friendly, and content with naps, window watching, and occasional play.
+For many retirees, that is a far better fit than a kitten with endless energy.

 Costs